SneakBug8/nestjs-docs-ru/graphql/quick-start.md

 }),
 ```

-The `typePaths` property indicates where the `GraphQLModule` should look for the GraphQL files.
-All those files will be eventually combined in the memory which means that you can split your schemas into several files and hold them near to their resolvers.

-Separate creation of both GraphQL types and corresponding TypeScript definitions creates unnecessary redundancy.
-Eventually, we end up without a single source of truth and each change made within SDL forces us to adjust interfaces as well.
-Thus, the `@nestjs/graphql` package serves another interesting functionality, which is the automatic generation of TS definitions using abstract syntax tree (AST).
-In order to enable it, simply add `definitions` property.
+You will typically also need to have TypeScript definitions (classes and interfaces) that correspond to the GraphQL SDL types.
+Creating the corresponding TypeScript definitions by hand is redundant and tedious.
+It leaves us without a single source of truth -- each change made within SDL forces us to adjust TypeScript definitions as well.
+To address this, the `@nestjs/graphql` package can **automatically generate** TypeScript definitions from the abstract syntax tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
+To enable this feature, add the `definitions` options property when configuring the `GraphQLModule`.

 ```typescript
 GraphQLModule.forRoot({